belmead/hugo-blog/content/posts/paradox of agency.md

 A one-off request of forbearance isn't noteworthy.
 I've certainly faced my share of hurdles in life, and I reckon you have as well.
 A large part of my sense of agency stems from ownership of those hurdles: I built them myself.
 To wit: I am the cause.

 Recognizing I am the author of my own problems is one of the fundamental aspects of responsibility.
-It's validation that I am indeed an adult capable of handling risk, at least to the degree required to enter into agreements.
-If I fail at handling the risk, I am rightly culpable.
+It's validation that I am indeed an adult capable of taking on risk, at least to the degree required to enter into agreements.
+If I fail at handling the risk, I am rightly culpable: It's a package deal.

-What I cannot do, however, is choose to take on risk and then bail if things go sour.
+Therefore I cannot choose to take on risk and then bail if things go sour.
+Unforeseen circumstances, bumps along the way, sudden catastrophe — none of these abrogate responsibility.

 Doing so would justifiably bring my capacity into question.